>>>>>>>>>>>>>>>>>>>>>>>>>>What is a Fat Footer?

 In addition, prices and certificates for the quality of the company’s services and products are also moved to the footer, as this is where they fall into the visitor’s attention and can increase trust in the website and the company.
 Another option to use the footer most effectively is to embed the most important call-to-action(CTA), such as the call to subscribe to the newsletter.

-Especially effective on mobile devices
+Particularly effective on mobile devices

 Do you have any more questions?